gauntface/web-push-java/README.md

+Please use https://github.com/web-push-libs/webpush-java instead.
+That has better feature compatibility and is more avtively maintained :-)

 I may not get too much time to actively maintain this.
 I can add ownership if anyone is interested

 # Java library for encryption for push notification payloads for the browser push API